Stegnerd/ptb-api/README.md

 2. name = what you want to see in postgres
 3. host = database name in docker-compose file: aka db
 4. user and pass = POSTGRES_USER && POSTGRES_PASSWORD

+### Running
+1. fill in all variables mentioned above
+2. docker-compose up
+3. run the api.
+4. make sure you can hit `http://localhost:8080/auth/register`

 ### Docker Commands
 #### How to start